Journal of Indo-Judaic Studies

 Each Issue of the JIJS features:

-- New scholarly research into areas that include comparative studies of Judaism and the religions of India, with attention to implications for the field of religious studies; historical studies of the cultural and commercial links between India and Israel; social scientific studies of Jewish communities in India and Indian communities in Israel; comparative Diaspora studies of Jewish and Indian communities, especially in North America; literature studies, including analyses of images of India in Jewish writing and images of Jews and Judaism in Indian writing; political science studies of diplomacy between India and Israel; and approaches to secularism vs. traditionalism in contemporary Indian and Israeli politics.
+- New scholarly research into areas that include comparative studies of Judaism and the religions of India, with attention to implications for the field of Religion and Culture; historical studies of the cultural and commercial links between India and Israel; social scientific studies of Jewish communities in India and Indian communities in Israel; comparative Diaspora studies of Jewish and Indian communities, especially in North America; literature studies, including analyses of images of India in Jewish writing and images of Jews and Judaism in Indian writing; political science studies of diplomacy between India and Israel; and approaches to secularism vs. traditionalism in contemporary Indian and Israeli politics.

 - Translations of primary documents such as the Urdu hagiography of Said Sarmad, or Hebrew travelers' accounts by Reinman, Saphir and Hillel, or Pierre Loti's French descriptions of Cochin's Jew Town, or such "philo-Semitic" writings as Jamyang Norbu's Tibetan History of Israel.